yonasBSD/knightwatch/README.md

 - ✅ **All children gone** — all child processes have exited
 - 💀 **Root process exited** — the root process itself has stopped

-When `--system-monitor` is also enabled, the bot additionally sends alerts for:
+When `--system-resources` is also enabled, the bot additionally sends alerts for:

 - ⚠️ **CPU threshold exceeded** — aggregate CPU usage above 90%
 - ⚠️ **Memory threshold exceeded** — memory usage above 90%